fortunate-one/jelloow/README.md

 **NOTE**: You will need to install docker for this project to work.
 You can find the installation instructions [here](https://docs.docker.com/get-docker/).

+## Requirements

+- Python environment (see requirements.txt for required packages)
+- Docker for MongoDB container or MongoDB installed locally or on a remote server

-## Container and dev environment setup
+## Container and dev environment setup and configuration

 Root directory is considered the same directory as this README.md file.